opendicom/pipedicom/3.Ejecutables/converters/DCKV/README.md

 Library used by DinlineJ, DsourceJ, D2, D2D and J2D
 Includes openjpeg library and dependencies.

+## install

+Write the current admin user password in the echo line of installerPassword.sh This allows to sudo the instalation of openjpeg and dckv in /usr/local

 ## /usr/local/lib
 - DCKV.framework
 - libopenjp2.2.5.0.dylib